NillionNetwork/nillion-docs/docs/js-quickstart.md

 cp .env.example .env
 ```

-Update your newly created .env with environment variables outout in your terminal by nillion-devnet
+Update your newly created .env with environment variables output in your terminal by nillion-devnet

 ```
 REACT_APP_NILLION_CLUSTER_ID=